rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 MapReduce is a distributed data processing model and execution environment that runs on large clusters of commodity machines.
 MapReduce enables you to create insights from the data you've stored.
-It uses the MapReduce algorithm to breaks down all operations into Map or Reduce functions.
+It uses the MapReduce algorithm to break down all operations into Map or Reduce functions.

 MapReduce offers the following advantages: